-Governing Board members must consult with the Presiding Board Chair and the Executive Director by email or phone before engaging in formal communications about the Cradle-to-Career system, such as in response to media inquiries, questions about hiring or procurement processes, or describing the activities of the data system in contexts like conference presentations and community meetings.
+Governing and Advisory Board members must consult with the Presiding Board Chair and the Executive Director by email or phone before engaging in formal communications about the Cradle-to-Career Data system, such as in response to media inquiries, questions about hiring or procurement processes, or describing the activities of the data system in contexts like conference presentations and community meetings.
+Any responses to media inquiries must be referred to the Executive Director and Deputy Director of Communications by email or phone.